borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Also between countries there is Game Theory dynamics (US, Russia, etc) so even some of them blocking it (aka China) can not stop it.
 And if few make it treasury reserve asset and/or legal tender, others would eventually join (FOMO - Fear Of Missing Out).
 In geopolitics US dollar has already started slowly to lose its dominance (De-dollarization).
 And even Banks decision to embrace Bitcoin can be analysed from a game-theoretic perspective, where the payoff for each player (financial institution) depends not only on their own decision but also on the decisions of others.
 So this would be free-market chosen hard money, just as history suggests always happens (Thiers law - good money will drive out bad one, on commodity level field).
 But since it is not centralized it would keep permanently its hard cap (no central point of control/failure to increase the supply - removes the fallible human element).
-At the end there would be balance with its total monetary units and the entire world economy (Hyperbitcoinization).
+At the end there would be balance with its total monetary units and the entire world economy (Hyperbitcoinization - everything divided by 21 million)
 So it would be like a precise measurement system for the value - [measuring stick](https://dematerialize.blog/bitcoin-is-the-economic-measuring-stick){:target="_blank"} (1 meter unit also does not change even as we have taller buildings).

 **Possible effects:**